docker/docs/datacenter/ucp/2.2/guides/admin/install/system-requirements.md

 ---
+title: UCP System requirements
 description: Learn about the system requirements for installing Docker Universal Control Plane.
-keywords: docker, ucp, architecture, requirements
+keywords: UCP, architecture, requirements, Docker EE
-title: UCP System requirements
 ---

 Docker Universal Control Plane can be installed on-premises or on the cloud.